kurron/packer-server-maipo/README.md

 # Overview
-This project automates the development of Vagrant boxes I use for software development.
+This project automates the creation of Vagrant boxes I use for software development.
-This project focuses on creating a bare bones Ubuntu 16.04 server box.
+This project focuses on creating a bare bones Red Hat Enterprise Linux 7 server box.
 The expectation is that the output of this project gets fed into another Packer project that enhances the box with additional software, such as Docker or MongoDB.

 # Prerequisites
 * a working [Packer](https://www.packer.io/) installation
 * a working [Vagrant](https://www.vagrantup.com/) installation

 ## Custom VirtualBox Appliance
-Currently, the process relies upon a VirtualBox applicance which was created by hand and is not currently part of this project.
-I did this because I wanted to use the virtualization aware kernel and couldn't figure out how to do that in an automated fashion.
-For this to work, you must have `Xenial-x64-Server.ova` in the root directory.
+Currently, the process relies upon a VirtualBox appliance which was created by hand and is not currently part of this project.
+I did this because I needed to register the VM with my Red Hat Developers account.
+You will need to do the same using your own account.
+For this to work, you must have `Maipo-x64-Server.ova` in the root directory.

 # Building
 Type `./build.sh` to build the server box.